SECURITIES AND EXCHANGE COMMISSION

 •reviewing and making recommendations to our board of directors with respect to director compensation;

 The compensation committee has the authority to retain compensation consultants and other outside advisors to assist in the evaluation of executive officer compensation.
-For further information, see “Executive Compensation and Related Information—Compensation Discussion and Analysis” below.
-Additionally, the compensation committee may delegate authority to one or more subcommittees as it deems appropriate.
+Additionally, the compensation committee may delegate authority to one or to employees other than executive officer within preapproved thresholds set by the compensation committee.

 •identifying individuals qualified to become members of our board of directors;